LightStim: A Framework for QEC Protocol Evaluation and Prototyping with Automated DEM Construction: Related Work

 \textbf{Clifford Simulation.} Classical Clifford simulation rests on the Gottesman--Knill theorem~\cite{gottesman1997stabilizer} and its improved versions, from the Aaronson--Gottesman CHP algorithm~\cite{aaronson2004improved} to Stim~\cite{gidney2021stim}, which scales Pauli-frame simulation to billions of shots.
 They generate measurement samples consistent with a Clifford circuit's probability distribution, but remain agnostic to QEC protocol structure---detectors, logical observables, or protocol-level semantics are all outside their scope.

 \textbf{Automated DEM Construction.} DEM construction therefore remains a manual, circuit-specific step on top of Stim.
-The spacetime codes formalism~\cite{delfosse2023spacetime, suau2026tqec} is the closest prior work toward automation, modeling QEC checks as codewords of a classical code induced by a Clifford circuit and systematically identifying valid detectors from a fully specified physical circuit. \frameworkname{} shares the underlying mathematical principle but operates at a different layer of the FTQC compilation stack: rather than analyzing a post-hoc physical circuit, \frameworkname{} \emph{bridges the logical and physical levels} by constructing the DEM progressively as the protocol is composed from atomic operations (Sec.~\ref{sec:tech2:ops}).
-This directly supports lattice-surgery coupler transitions, feed-forward corrections, and dynamic resource allocation—protocol-level semantics that have no clean representation at the physical-circuit level, and are therefore outside the reach of purely circuit-level tools.
+The spacetime codes formalism~\cite{delfosse2023spacetime, suau2026tqec} is the closest prior work toward automation, modeling QEC checks as codewords of a classical code induced by a physical Clifford circuit and identifying valid detectors. \frameworkname{} shares the underlying mathematical principle but operates at a different layer of the FTQC compilation stack: rather than analyzing a post-hoc physical circuit, \frameworkname{} \emph{bridges the logical and physical levels} by constructing the DEM progressively as the protocol is composed from atomic operations (Sec.~\ref{sec:tech2:ops}).
+This directly supports protocol-level semantics (e.g., lattice-surgery coupler transitions, feed-forward corrections) that have no clean representation at the physical-circuit level, and are therefore outside the reach of purely circuit-level tools.
 Beyond DEM construction, \frameworkname{} extends into a complete evaluation framework spanning QEC system representation, noise injection, and decoder backend.